Yu-Oscar/JustinCai_Portfolio/README.md

 ## 🔄 Publishing Updates

-After editing the `youtubeVideos.json` file in GitHub:
+After editing the files in GitHub:

 1. **Click the green "Commit changes" button on the top right**
-2. **Click the green "Commit changes" button in the pop-up**
+2. **Click the green "Propose changes" button in the pop-up**

-The changes will automatically appear on your live website once the commit is complete!
+3. **Click the green "Create pull request" on the next page**
+4. **Submit the pull request** for review

+You can preview the changes by clicking the preview hyperlink from the Vercel bot comment.
+Once the developer reviews the changes, they will go live!